Take a virtual tour through your design!

 How long does it take to get a building permit?

-The timeline depends on the complexity of your project and how complete your application form is when it’s submitted.
+The timeline depends on the complexity of your project and the completeness of your application form when it's submitted.
 For straightforward extensions, you can expect approval within 2–4 weeks.
-More complex projects, like multi-storey builds or those requiring additional reports, may take longer — up to 6–8 weeks.
+More complex projects, such as multi-storey builds or those requiring additional reports, may take 6–8 weeks.
 Starting with all your documents in order can help speed up the process.

 Can I apply for a building permit myself?

-Technically, yes — but it’s not always straightforward.
-Applications need to be submitted to a registered building surveyor, and they’ll require detailed plans, engineering reports, and other documentation.
-If you’re confident managing the process, you can handle it yourself.
+Technically, yes, but it's not always straightforward.
+Applications must be submitted to a registered building surveyor, who will require detailed plans, engineering reports, and other documentation.
+If you're confident managing the process, you can handle it yourself.
 However, most homeowners prefer to have experts manage the application to ensure everything is accurate and compliant from the start.

 Related articles